samuelscheit/phishing_support/README.md

 Contributions, bug reports, and improvements are welcome.
 Please open issues or pull requests on the project's repository.
 When contributing, keep changes focused and include tests where appropriate.

-## Maintainer & Contact

-This instance of the project was created by Samuel Scheit.
-If you need to reach the project maintainer, check the website or the contact information in the app.

-## Thanks

-Thank you for checking out Phishing Support - every contribution and report helps make the web safer.